 The role of digital technology in the mass market has expanded enormously.
 Both at home and on the move, connected devices are increasingly used as the primary means to access entertainment, get information, and carry out transactions.
 As this digital transformation of everyday lives gathers pace, high-quality connectivity and application services become critical and indispensable.
-IDC's Europe, Middle East and Africa Telco Strategies for Mass-Market Digital Transformation research analyzes how mobile and fixed-line network operators are coping with the challenges and opportunities presented by this "rolling revolution" in their customers' behavior.
+IDC's Europe, Middle East and Africa Telco 2025: Services Transformation research analyzes how mobile and fixed-line network operators are coping with the challenges and opportunities presented by this "rolling revolution" in their customers' behavior.
 This service details and analyzes the strategies, services, business models, and competitive players that are emerging as fixed and mobile networks converge, and as they evolve from telecoms-centric to internet-centric infrastructures.

 - Service opportunities inside and outside the digital home

 - Managing legacy services and keeping them profitable

 - Evolution of telco communications services in the OTT era

 - Digital TV and video services and multiscreen strategies

 - Telcos' role in content delivery and curation